 As John Rowan says in his book (The Reality Game: Routledge 1998):-

-“If we say that human beings exist on at least five levels – body, feelings, intellect, soul and spirit – then we have to do justice to all five of these levels in all of our efforts at realising human potential.
-If I want to be that self, that I truly am, then I have to be it on all five of these levels”
+“If we say that human beings exist on at least five levels – body, feelings, intellect, soul and spirit – then we have to do justice to all five of these levels in all of our efforts at realising human potential.”

 Counselling is not an experience to be feared.
 It is a gentle, unravelling process, although it can feel quite challenging at times.
 It can also be profoundly life-changing, as I myself have personally witnessed.
 Why not give it a try?